arundhungel/fea-skill/README.md

 ### What is done using webpack

-- `js and css` are marked with [contenhash] inorder to assist brower caching
+- `js and css` are marked with [contenthash] inorder to assist broswer caching
-- `clean-webpack-plugin` is used to clean the /dist folder first after every build pattern is runned.
+- `clean-webpack-plugin` is used to clean the /dist folder first after every build pattern is run.
 - `purgecss-webpack-plugin` is used to purge the css that are not in used for the production

 **Note**

 - Svg sprite may be blocked by broswer while directly running dist/index.html.
-This issue doesn't exist in developement and while on a server.
+This issue doesn't exist in development and while on a server.

 [//]: #